supabase/supautils/README.md

 #### Non-Superuser Event Triggers

-The privileged role is also able to create event triggers, this while adding protection for privilege escalation.
+The privileged role is also able to create event triggers, while adding protection for privilege escalation.

 To protect against privilege escalation, the event triggers created by the privileged role:

-- Will be executed for any non-superuser role.
+- Will be executed for non-superusers.
-- Will be skipped for any superuser role.
+- Will be skipped for superusers.
 - Will also be skipped for [Reserved Roles](#reserved-roles).

 The skipping behavior can be logged by setting the `supautils.log_skipped_evtrigs` config to true, this is false by default.